usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 ## App Store rating

-To decide whether or not to prompt the user for a rating, you can read the information regarding the user's activity passed in the [Submission callback](#submission-callback)
+To decide whether or not to prompt the user for a rating, you can read the information regarding the user's activity passed in the [Submission callback](#feedback-submission-callback) or the [Campaign submission callback](#campaign-submission-callback)

 In the Usabilla web interface, it is possible to define whether a specific feedback form should prompt the user for a rating.